Thatonecup/Thatonecup.github.io/README.md

 ## Initial Steps:
 1. Access your Github account by creating a new one or logging in.
 2. Duplicate this repository (https://github.com/Chasen-Jeffries/Website_Template) to your own account (github.com/username/Website_Template) by forking it.
-3. Make changes to the files within your forked repository, and observe as the updates reflect on your live website.
+3. Make changes to the files within your repository.
-4. Visit your website at: https://username.github.io/Website_Template to see the changes.
+4. Visit your website to view live website at: https://username.github.io/Website_Template to see the changes.

 ## General Updates:
 - You can update the background information by downloading and replacing background image.
 (Note: this will not go in the images folder)